-The course cost is £70, which will include the two classroom days and hands-on mentoring throughout the following season.
-Beesuits will be available for use on the practical session but course members will need to bring their own wellington boots and gloves – ‘Marigold’ or similar gloves are suitable.
+The course cost will include the two classroom days and hands-on mentoring throughout the following season.
+Beesuits will be available for use on the practical sessions but course members will need to bring their own wellington boots and gloves – ‘Marigold’ or similar gloves are suitable.
 Delegates will need to bring a packed lunch each day for the theory weekend as the format is for two whole days.

 Please note that it is not necessary (or a good idea) to buy hives and equipment before attending the course.
 There are several different types of hive and what you work with will be affected by your situation and by the strain of bees that you start with.
 You will have plenty of opportunity to talk through what would be the best hive for yourself and your bees during and after the course.